 - If there is a severe or a complete rupture of the ligament then the joint will be unstable.

 What is a sprained finger?

-The finger has a number of ligaments which connect the finger bones or phalanges.
+A sprained finger is a tear of any of the ligaments which connect the finger bones (phalanges) together.
 The ligaments at the side of the phalanges joints are called the collateral ligaments.
-These are injured by a sideways type force bending the finger laterally or sideways.
-The thick volar plate is a kind of ligament which sits underneath the middle finger joint.
-A finger sprain can also occur through hyperextension or bending back of the finger joint.
+These are injured by a sideways type force, bending the finger laterally.

 Finger sprain treatment

 - Rest the finger and apply ice.
 Ice or cold therapy can be applied for 10 minutes every hour initially reducing the frequency as symptoms ease.